-Azure Active directory
+Azure Active Directory Overview

-You can now use only one identity service for Azure, Microsoft Office 365, Dynamics CRM Online and Windows Intune.
+You can now use a single identity service for Azure, Office 365, Dynamics 365, Intune and thousands of other (non-)Microsoft applications.

 - Azure AD Overview

 - Azure AD Editions

 - Add a custom domain to Azure AD